 - If the user signed up with an email address and password, only the primary email address property is populated

-- If the user signed up with a federated identity provider, such as Google or Facebook, the account information made available by the provider is used to populate the Firebase User's profile
+- If the user signed up with a federated identity provider, such as Google or Facebook, the account information made available by the provider is used to populate the user's profile

-- If the user signed up with your custom auth system, you must explicitly add the information you want to the Firebase User's profile
+- If the user signed up with your custom auth system, you must explicitly add the information you want to the user's profile

 Once a user account has been created, you can reload the user's information to incorporate any changes the user might have made on another device.

 You can sign in users to your apps using several methods: email address and password, federated identity providers, and your custom auth system.
 You can associate more than one sign-in method with a user: for example, a user can sign in to the same account using an email address and a password, or using Google Sign-In.